groovemonkey/hands_on_linux-self_hosted_wordpress_for_linux_beginners/README.md

 Code and configuration snippets for the [Hands-on Linux: Self-Hosted WordPress for Linux Beginners Course](https://www.udemy.com/hands-on-linux-self-hosted-wordpress-for-linux-beginners/) course.
 Just navigate to whichever section you need help with.

+To sign up for your own DigitalOcean account where you can provision a server to host your website and follow along with the course, use [this link](https://m.do.co/c/0380a1db56a6) (that link gives you a $100 account credit over 60 days, and I make $25 if you like DO and keep using them).

 ## Changelog:

 #### July 2020